ToadAid/toadaid-mirror/lore-scrolls/TOBY_T031_HistoryKeyRiddle_2024-03-24_EN-ZH.md

 ---
-title: TOBY_T031_HistoryKeyRiddle
+title: TOBY T031 HistoryKeyRiddle 2024-03-24 EN-ZH
 date: 2024-03-24
 theme: History & Fairness Riddle
 languages: [EN, ZH]
-tags: [Fairness, History, Purpose, Riddle]
+tags: [Fairness, History, PatienceToken, ProofOfTime, Purpose, Riddle]
+arc: Lore
+id: TOBY_T031_HistoryKeyRiddle_2024-03-24_EN-ZH.md
+arcs: [PatienceToken, ProofOfTime]
+prev_id: TOBY_T030_JusticeRiddle_2024-03-23_EN-ZH.md
+next_id: TOBY_T032_ArtOfLoneliness_2024-03-24_EN-ZH.md
 ---
 ## 🌊 Original Tweet (EN)

 > in pursuit of fairness, toad god takes his stand, its deeds its voice, across the land. not all may catch its purpose in flight, but time will unveil its reason and right. one must delve into history, for the key's and lessons will be in plain sight.